 Middle School Arts Week

 In this long-standing annual tradition, we offer every Middle School student a week of Arts celebration and exploration.
 Students can choose to participate in the Middle School play as either a cast or crew member, or engage in a variety of Arts workshops, including African Drumming, pinhole photography, sculpting with natural materials, musical improvisation, and more.
 Workshops are presented by guest artists and the Friends Academy faculty.
 For this one joyous week, fifth through eighth graders meet new friends, learn new skills and find out more about themselves.
 The week culminates in a huge sharing where students reflect on what they’ve learned and celebrate each other’s work, capped off with a celebratory performance of the Middle School play.

-- You may not sign up for an All-State audition if you do not participate in the corresponding ensemble.
+**Fall 2023, the student will have to be in the corresponding ensemble voice-Chorus, strings-Orchestra, wind/brass/percussion-Wind Ensemble/Jazz Band in order to be eligible for All-County or All-State consideration.
+You may not sign up for an All-State audition if you do not participate in the corresponding ensemble.